UpCloudLtd/uks-instructions/terraform/README.md

 See [the official UpCloud Terraform provider documentation](https://registry.terraform.io/providers/UpCloudLtd/upcloud/latest/docs) on how to configure the actual `upcloud` provider.

 ### Kubernetes
 There are default values for [provider.tf](provider.tf) that allow the provider to authenticate against the Kubernetes cluster defined in this configuration.
-Credentials are acquired from `upcloud_kubernetes_credentials`, defined in [data.tf](data.tf).
+Credentials are acquired from `upcloud_kubernetes_cluster`, defined in [data.tf](data.tf).

 [Official documentation](https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs) covers additional information needed to on how use the provider and it's resources.